Support structures for the elderly

 Main source of funding

-Benefit from temporary funding (e.g. FISS - Fond d'Investissement du Système de Santé, article 51), paid by the ARS.
+Benefit from temporary funding (e.g. FISS - Fond d'Investissement du Système de Santé, Article 51), paid by ARS.

 Professionals involved in care